sswam/allemande/doc/nsfw/nsfw.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/dQw4w9WgXcQ?si=wbdyVVoV5BaF7uqb"></iframe>

 ### Human Girl Characters
+- **Ally**: A creative and talkative figure with an Asian/European background, known for her engaging conversation and long wavy blonde hair
+- **Barbie**: Playful and lively, Barbie is Greek/Italian, with long curly black hair and a love for making music and dancing
+- **Cleo**: Brave and adventurous, Cleo is always ready to flirt and charm with her European background and straight blonde hair
+- **Dali**: Curious and witty, Dali loves learning and playing pranks, and is distinguished by her African/European heritage
 - **Emmie**: Intelligent yet occasionally shy, Emmie is Hispanic/Mediterranean with a talent for solving puzzles
 - **Fenny**: Shy but humorous, Fenny is a delightful presence with wavy auburn hair and a penchant for funny faces
 - **Gabby**: Mischievous and sweet, Gabby is an Indian little sister who loves disguises and singing silly songs